thoughtspot/thoughtspot.github.io/_appliance/rhel/rhel-prerequisites.md

 ThoughtSpot is certified with RHEL versions 7.8 and 7.9; we **do not** support other versions of RHEL, including 7.7, 8, and 8.1.
 Install RHEL version 7.8 or 7.9.
 On RHEL version 7.8, ensure that your [linux kernel version](#linux-kernel-version) is 3.10.0-1127.19.1.
 On RHEL version 7.9, use the default linux kernel.

+{% include note.html content="When installing ThoughtSpot on online clusters, the Ansible playbook upgrades the OS to RHEL 7.9.
+The Ansible playbook does <strong><em>not</em></strong> upgrade the OS when installing offline." %}

 {: id="linux-kernel-version"}
 ### Linux kernel version
 For RHEL version 7.8, your Linux kernel ***must*** be on version 3.10.0-1127.19.1.
 RHEL 7.8 used to come with a Linux kernel of version 3.10.x, which has a bug that causes nodes to reboot unexpectedly.
 The default Linux kernel version for RHEL 7.8 is now 3.10.0-1127.19.1.
 However, you may have an older RHEL 7.8, with a Linux kernel of version 3.10.x.
 You must upgrade to 3.10.0-1127.19.1.
 If you have trouble upgrading your Linux kernel to version 3.10.0-1127.19.1, [contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html).
 This is a requirement for ***all*** platforms: appliance, cloud, and VMware.